'She mattered': Kelsey Berreth murder suspect sentenced to life plus 156 years

 “Patrick took Kelsey’s life, she was our daughter.
 A devoted, loving mother, a sister, a friend, and a valued pilot teaching the military how to fly.
 She was a positive contribution to society, beautiful inside and out," Berreth said.

 “Patrick, how would you like to find out your daughter’s life ended the way that you ended Kelsey's?
 [Your daughter] deserves a letter of sincere apology.
-You need to take full responsibility for your actions.”
+You need to take full responsibility for your actions," Kelsey's mother added.

+Judge Scott Sells also addressed Patrick Frazee and spoke about how Kelsey cared for him the night she died.

+“Your actions were vicious, senseless, without reason, explanation.
+Kelsey spent her last night caring for you, and you repaid that kindness and humanity by viciously beating her to death," Sells said.

 The trial against Frazee began at the Teller County Courthouse on Nov.
 1 with testimony from Berreth’s mother, who recounted flying from Washington to Colorado to check on her daughter after she hadn’t heard from her for more than a week.